yli3/GetData_CourseProject/README.md

 Data cleaning will be done in **R** using the provided **run_analysis.R** file.
 This file contains a function `run_analysis()` which must be called after the file is sourced.

+Be aware that runtime may be long.
+Additionally, `run_analysis` will download and unzip the ~60MB archive containing the source dataset if it is not already present.

 ### run_analysis()

 - **Description**: Acquires and cleans the Human Activity Recognition data to project specifications.